tobiasegelund/duckingit/README.md

 Once you have verified the above components, the infrastructure should be set up and fully operational.

 ## Usage
-The framework's developer API draws inspiration from Spark's API, but it uses Python's naming conventions because the framework is implemented in Python.
+The developer API is inspired by the API of Spark, but it uses Python's naming conventions because the framework is implemented in Python.

 ```python
 from duckingit import DuckSession